 Treatments for chronic sinusitis include:

-- Oral or injected corticosteroids.
-These medications are used to relieve inflammation from severe sinusitis, especially if you also have nasal polyps.
-Oral corticosteroids can cause serious side effects when used long term, so they're used only to treat severe symptoms.
+- Corticosteroids shots or pills.
+These medicines ease severe sinusitis, especially for those who have nasal polyps.
+The shots and pills can cause serious side effects when used long term.
+So they're used only to treat severe symptoms.

 Lifestyle and home remedies

-These self-help steps can help relieve sinusitis symptoms:
+These self-help steps can help ease sinusitis symptoms:

 - Rest.
-This can help your body fight inflammation and speed recovery.
+Rest helps the body fight infection and speed recovery.

-- Moisturize your sinuses.
-Drape a towel over your head as you breathe in the vapor from a bowl of medium-hot water.
-Keep the vapor directed toward your face.
-Or take a hot shower, breathing in the warm, moist air to help ease pain and help mucus drain.
+- Keep sinuses moist.
+Put a towel over your head while breathing in the vapor from a bowl of hot water.
+Or take a hot shower, breathing in the warm, moist air.
+This will help ease pain and help mucus drain.

 Preparing for an appointment

-You'll likely see your primary care doctor first for symptoms of sinusitis.
-If you've had several episodes of acute sinusitis or appear to have chronic sinusitis, your doctor may refer you to an allergist or an ear, nose and throat specialist for evaluation and treatment.
+You'll likely see your primary care provider for symptoms of sinusitis.
+If you've had many bouts of acute sinusitis or you have symptoms of chronic sinusitis, your provider might refer you to an allergist or an ear, nose and throat specialist.